What is dry skin?

 - Subclinical dermatitis

-People exposed to a dry environment may experience dry skin.
+People exposed to a dry environment may experience dry skin, for example:

 - Low humidity: in desert climates or cool, windy conditions

 - Direct heat from a fire or fan heater

 - Contact with soap, laundry detergents and solvents